He stops calling or texting, and as the days or weeks go by, you begin to fret about what went wrong.

 Be aware that when you send him the paper plane, you’re stepping into masculine energy.

 Masculine energy is ‘action-oriented’, and if he’s backing off, then you might do better to lean back into receptive mode, rather than giving chase.
 Desire is created in the gap between what we want and what we can have.
-If you’re too available, it can be counter-productive.
+If we’re too available, it can be counter-productive.
 However, if you feel this relationship is going to fizzle out completely, then it might be worth throwing him a dating bone.

 That’s not to say you jump the gun and get impatient; there’s many a potential love-match sabotaged by over-analysing a situation.
-But, it doesn’t always make sense to discard a potential connection based on a man backing off in the early stages.
+But, it doesn’t always make sense to discard a potential connection based on someone backing off in the early stages.
 If he continues to do so, then leave him alone.
-Sometimes giving him space and ignoring him will allow him to reflect and miss you.
+Sometimes creating space will allow the ghost to reflect and miss you.
 But if not, then maybe he’s not ready to make the effort to secure a relationship.

 Remember he doesn’t know that you’re a great woman YET!

-If he’s a bit lazy or a hot guy, he’ll be used to women hanging around waiting for him, or he’ll be busy and not prioritising you.
-And if you figure out that’s who he is and suspect he’s not ready for love; that’s your cue to walk away.
+If he’s a bit lazy or a hot guy, he might be used to women hanging around waiting for him, or he’ll be busy and not prioritising you.
+And if you figure out that’s who he is and suspect he’s not ready for love; that’s your cue to consider walking away.

 Seriously, if he doesn’t respond to something so innocent and playful as the paper plane, then he’s either unsure or uninterested, but at least you’ve given him his chance.
 You didn’t ask him a question; you didn’t ask how he was; you didn’t try to initiate an action.
 It was a simple, fun communication that gives him the greenlight to reach out.